ZhaoyangLyu/Point_Diffusion_Refinement/README.md

 This repo intends to release code for our work:

-Zhaoyang Lyu, Zhifeng Kong, Xudong Xu, Liang Pan, Dahua Lin, ["A Conditional Point Diffusion-Refinement Paradigm for 3D Point Cloud Completion"].
+Zhaoyang Lyu, Zhifeng Kong, Xudong Xu, Liang Pan, Dahua Lin, "A Conditional Point Diffusion-Refinement Paradigm for 3D Point Cloud Completion".